-During his lifetime, Auguste Rodin (1840-1917, died age 77) was compared to Michelangelo, and was widely recognized as the greatest artist of the era.
+- During his lifetime, Auguste Rodin (1840-1917, died age 77) was compared to Phideas, the ancient Greek sculptor and to the Renaissance sculptor Michelangelo, and was widely recognised as the greatest artist of the era.
 In the three decades following his death, his popularity waned with changing aesthetic values.
-Since the 1950s, Rodin's reputation has re-ascended; he is recognized as one of the most important sculptors of the modern era, and has been the subject of much scholarly work.
-The sense of incompletion offered by some of his sculpture, such as The Walking Man, influenced the increasingly abstract sculptural forms of the 20th century.
+Since the 1950s, Rodin's reputation has re-ascended; he is recognised as one of the most important sculptors of the modern era, and has been the subject of much scholarly work.
+The sense of incompletion offered by some of his sculpture, such as The Walking Man, influenced the increasingly abstract sculptural forms of the 20th century. - For Rodin, the Parthenon was a lifelong obsession.
+His journey through sculpture was inspired by and energised by ancient Greek sculpture.
+For Rodin, Phidias was sculpture and together with Michelangelo was his lifelong master. - He began Eve in 1881, later abandoning his intended colossal version of it when he realised his model, probably Adèle Abruzzesi, was pregnant.
+It was first exhibited to the public at the 1899 Paris Salon.
+It shows a strong influence from Michelangelo, picked up by Rodin in Italy in 1876.